Estimate Time6 min

 Who pays for tariffs?

-Tariffs are paid directly to government tax authorities by companies when they export products or services into countries whose laws impose tariffs on those products.
+Tariffs are paid directly to government tax authorities by companies when they import products or services into countries whose laws impose tariffs on those products.
 The amount that the importer pays is typically passed along to consumers of the products or services in the form of higher selling prices.

 Advantages of tariffs